mstksg/inCode/copy/entries/pararrow.md

 ### Data Parallelism

-By "data parallelism", i refer to structuring parallel computations by "what depends on what".
+By "data parallelism", I refer to structuring parallel computations by "what depends on what".
 If two values *can* be computed in parallel, then that is taken advantage of.
 Consider something like: